NiryoRobotics/pyniryo/docs/source/setup/ip_address.rst

 =================================

-In order to use your robot through TCP connection, you will firstly need to connect to it, which imply that you know its IP Address
+In order to use your robot through TCP connection, you will firstly need to connect to it, which implies that you know its IP address

 The next sections explain how to find your robot IP according to your configuration: